syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Find-and-Replace.md

 ## Find and replace non-breaking spaces with regular spaces

 Non-breaking spaces are typically characters that keep words or individual characters together.
-They keep the words from separating at line breaks or withing the same line.
+They keep the words from separating at line breaks or within the same line.

 The following code example illustrates how to find and replace non-breaking spaces with regular spaces in a Word document using `Replace` method.